deepak7376/robustbase/README.rst

 Installation
 ---------------
-* Install from python pacakage 'or'
+* Install from PyPI pacakage 'or'
  - pip install robustbase

 * Clone the repo and run